zendesk/delivery_boy/README.md

 ### Configuration

-You configure DeliveryBoy either through a config file or by setting environment variables.
+You configure DeliveryBoy in three different ways: in a YAML config file, in a Ruby config file, or by setting environment variables.

 If you're using Rails, the fastest way to get started is to execute the following in your terminal: